robdanz/cf-bgp-prefixes/README.md

 You can run the Worker as a cron, your can force a manual update with

 https://your-worker.goes-here.workers.dev/update?asn=AS14593
 and this would get you all of the Starlink prefixes in AS14593.
+Hypothetically, you could use this with another script to manage Cloudflare Gateway Lists.
 Hypothetically.